munificent/magpie/doc/site/markdown/language/program-structure.markdown

     :::magpie
     a or b + c    // a or (b + c)
     (a or b) + c  // (a or b) + c

+Tuples and records exist at the same precedence level, so cannot be mixed:

+    1, 2, 3           // a tuple
+    a: 1, b: 2, c:, 3 // a record
+    a: 1, 2           // bad: need a field name before "2"
+    1, a: 2           // bad: not expecting field name in tuple

+To mix them together, use parentheses:

+    a: (1, 2) // ok: a record with one field that's a tuple 1, (a: 2) // ok: a tuple whose second field is a record